jackgeisler98/RL-Taxi/README.md

 # RL-Taxi
-Program that plays Taxi using reinforcement learning and back-propagation
+Program that plays Taxi using reinforcement learning, qtables, and back-propagation